postgres-ai/docs/docs/reference-guides/postgres-ai-bot-reference.md

 ---
-title: Postgres.AI Bot tools
+title: Postgres.AI Bot (beta) tools
 sidebar_label: Postgres.AI Bot tools
 ---

 ## Overview
-This reference describes tools (functions) that are available to the Postgres.AI bot, including RAG KB semantic search, running benchmarks, executing SQL, and more.
+This reference describes tools (functions) that are available to the Postgres.AI Bot Beta, including RAG KB semantic search, running benchmarks, executing SQL, and more.
 It aims to provide a comprehensive overview of the bot's capabilities and how to interact with it effectively.

 Under normal circumstances, users are not expected to mention concrete tools when communicating with the bot.
 However, in certain situations, it might be useful to understand what is possible.
 In such cases, use this reference and discuss concrete functions and parameters with the bot, as this can help you achieve more predictable results.